-- 23. We are responsible for follow-up on all prior-year(s) findings.
-We have prepared a summary schedule of prior-year findings reporting the status of our efforts in implementation of the prior-year's corrective action plan. - 24.
-We are responsible for follow-up on all prior-year(s) findings.
+- 24. We are responsible for follow-up on all prior-year findings.
 We have prepared a summary schedule of prior-year findings by federal awarding agency and pass-through entity, including all management decisions, to report the status of our efforts in implementation of the prior-year's corrective action plan.
-The summary schedule of prior audit findings includes all findings required to be included in accordance with [OMB Circular A-133. - 25.
-Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 26.
-We have adopted the provisions of the GASB Codification Section 2100, Defining the Financial Reporting University.
-We believe that we have properly identified and reported as a component unit of the University each organization that meets the criteria established in GASB Codification Section 2100.
+The summary schedule of prior audit findings includes all findings required to be included in accordance with OMB Uniform Guidance. - 25.
+We are responsible for taking corrective action on audit findings and have developed a corrective action plan that meets the requirements of OMB Uniform Guidance.
+We have included in the corrective action plan for current-year findings, the name of the person in our organization responsible for implementation of the actions, the best actions to be taken, and the estimate of a completion date.
+We have taken timely and appropriate steps to remedy fraud, illegal acts, violations of provisions of contracts or grant agreements, or abuse that you report. - 26.
+Other than those identified in the Schedule of Expenditure of Federal Awards, there are no subgrants made during the year ended September 30, 2016. - 27.
+Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 28.
+We have adopted the provisions of the GASB Codification Section 2100, Defining the Financial Reporting Entity.
+We believe that we have properly identified and reported as a component unit of the University each organization that meets the criteria established in GASB Codification Section 2100. - 29.
+We believe that internal control over the receipt and recording of contributions is adequate. - 30.
+We have included in the financial statements all assets and liabilities under the University's control. - 31.
+The University has maintained an appropriate composition of assets in amounts needed to comply with all donor restrictions.